 Services that are covered for you What you must pay when you get these services Abdominal aortic aneurysm screening A one-time screening ultrasound for people at risk.
 The plan only covers this screening if you have certain risk factors and if you get a referral for it from your physician, physician assistant, nurse practitioner, or clinical nurse specialist.
 There is no coinsurance, copayment, or deductible for members eligible for this preventive screening.
-Acupuncture Covered services include: up to 30 visits every year.
-There is no copayment.
-Authorization is required.
-Contact your Care Team for more information.
+Acupuncture for chronic low back pain Covered services include: Up to 12 visits in 90 days are covered for Medicare beneficiaries under the following circumstances: For the purpose of this benefit, chronic low back pain is defined as: lasting 12 weeks or longer; nonspecific, in that it has no identifiable systemic cause (i.e., not associated with metastatic, inflammatory, infectious disease, etc.); not associated with surgery; and not associated with pregnancy.
+An additional eight sessions will be covered for those patients demonstrating an improvement.
+No more than 20 acupuncture treatments may be administered \$0 copay for each Medicare-covered visit.
+Requires prior authorization. annually.
+Treatment must be discontinued if the patient is not improving or is regressing.